From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Results

 \para{\textit{Approach \& Personality Traits.}} We investigated the participants' preferences regarding the productivity agent's approach to task assistance, desired personality traits, and preferred social roles.

 Most of the participants, 169 (60.4\%), expressed their preference for the agent to provide proactive suggestions to enhance productivity.
 In contrast, 77 participants (27.5\%) wanted the agent to provide assistance and suggestions only when explicitly asked for help.
 The agent's preferred personality traits are depicted in Figure~\ref{fig:personality_traits}; the most common preferences were: knowledgeable (88.9\%), trustworthy (75.0\%), and transparent (68.2\%).
 Similarly, Figure~\ref{fig:social_roles} represents the social role that people desired for the agent.
 The top choices were that of an assistant (76.4\%) and expert (56.1\%).
 The supervisor role was the least preferred, with only 4.6\% of participants opting for it.
-These findings emphasize the importance of designing a productivity agent with a proactive approach and equipping it with the desired personality traits, such as knowledgeability, trustworthiness, and transparency, to better cater to users' preferences.

 \para{\textit{Personalization \& Privacy.}} We explored participants' preferences regarding personalized recommendations and privacy concerns when using a productivity agent.